-- Articulate and defend their faith and Christian Worldview while understanding opposing worldviews.
+Articulate and defend their faith and Biblical Worldview while understanding opposing worldviews.

-- Know, understand, and apply God’s Word in their daily life.
+- Know, understand, and apply God’s Word in their daily lives.

 - Be confronted with and respond to competent Bible teachers and Biblical integration in each taught discipline.